khulnasoft/sistent/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Yes, I signed my commits.

 <!--
-Thank you for contributing to Meshery!
+Thank you for contributing to Meshplay!

 Contributing Conventions: